LIGhtpn/LIGhtpn/README.md

 - 👋 Hi, I’m @LIGhtpn
-- 👀 I’m interested in chatbots
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning how to develop a chat bot
+- 🌱 I’m currently learning how to develop websites
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on app development
 - 📫 How to reach me ...

 <!---